datafundamentals/df_java/README.md

 * default: Pretty self explanatory, am I right?
 * set_java_home: this sets the path to the JVM which is necessary for other programs to function properly.
 This is written as a case statement due to the installation difference between Ubuntu and CentOS based distributions.

-bananas in pajamas are coming down the stairs
+do you feel like general buffer would a terrible name for a polishing spokesman? bananas in pajamas are coming down the stairs

 # Author